|

 Not a Confederate Flag in Sight

-The most cruel aspect of the British slave trade to the West Indies was
+The most cruel aspect of the British slave trade to the West

-increased traffic in slave importation there and increased misery for
+slaves, which prompted increased traffic in slave importation

-the poor Africans.
-In contrast, the rising birthrate and population
+there and increased misery for the poor Africans.
+In contrast,

-among slaves in the American South indicates that the unfortunate
+South indicates that the unfortunate institution was far more

-institution was far more humane.
-But the question to answer is this: If
+humane.
+But the question to answer is this: If none of the

-none of the slavers of various countries were flying Confederate Battle
+slavers of various countries were flying Confederate Battle

-Flags and the American Confederacy had no part in this nefarious traffic
+Flags and the American Confederacy had no part in this nefarious

-which populated the British colonies in North America; how is it that
+traffic which populated the British colonies in North America;

-only the Confederacy is tainted by its late association with African
+how is it that only the Confederacy is tainted by its late

 Bernhard Thuersam, Executive Director